 Well, I have to say, I was 1,000% wrong about this pasta.
 As wrong as any one person could be is how wrong I was.
 Have I stressed enough how wrong I was?
 Really wrong.
 Really, really wrong.
 I couldn’t have been more wrong!
 Ok, you get the picture.
 This pasta was amazing!
 I was shocked.
 It wasn’t dry.
 It wasn’t tasteless.
 It didn’t need red sauce.
 It was perfect as is.
 Well, ok, i’d change 1 little thing.
 Turns out, I hate tarragon.
 I picked it all out.
 It tastes like black licorice.
 Ever since taking 1 (10?) too many shots of sambuca I cannot stomach the smell or taste of black licorice.
 Ughhh makes me sick to even think about.
 Next time I make it I will add basil or dill or something.
 Definitely not tarragon.
 But seriously, aside from that, this was perfect.
 And the whole aversion to sambuca is clearly my fault, so it might work perfectly for you.
 It even reheated well.
 What more can I ask from a simple pasta recipe like this?
 I tell you, perfection.

 - 5 tbsp butter

-2 cloves garlic, minced
+- 2 cloves garlic, minced

 - salt and pepper

 - grated parmesan cheese